Lypsilonx/Game-of-Intrigue/Game of Intrigue.typ

 == Liar, Liar
 Remove the Liar Role from the game.
 It applies to all players.\
 You start with #(standing_card_amount - 1) Standing.

+== Co-op
+Remove the Leach Role from the game.\
+Players, that have a pact together, win together.

 #pagebreak()
 = Material <material>